 A hub for civil rights teaching, research and action, the center fuels the next generation of civil rights leaders through initiatives like the Detroit Equity Action Lab.

-The Levin Center at Wayne Law, named for former U.S. Sen. Carl Levin, educates future attorneys, business leaders, legislators and public servants on their role overseeing public and private institutions and using oversight as an instrument of change.
+The Levin Center for Oversight and Democracy at Wayne Law, named for former U.S. Sen. Carl Levin, educates future attorneys, business leaders, legislators and public servants on their role overseeing public and private institutions and using oversight as an instrument of change.

 Program for International Legal Studies